LLC vs. Corporation

 Again, LLCs can have any of the tax options above while corporations can only be taxed as C or S-corps.
-For a quick, easy-to-read summary of the effects of these elections, see our page on tax differences between LLCs and corporations.
+For a quick, easy-to-read summary of the effects of these elections, see our page on How to File LLC Taxes.

 LLC owners are called members.
 Each member owns a percentage of the company, known as “membership interest.”
 Membership interest is not easily transferable.
 While the operating agreement or state statutes will outline specific requirements, you’ll typically need the approval of other members before transferring interest—if you can transfer at all.

 The owners of a corporation are called shareholders.
 Shareholders own shares of corporate stock.
 Stock is easily transferable, which can be more attractive to potential investors.